What Is a Team?

 Three common types of teams include functional or departmental, cross-functional, and self-managing.

 These are the teams you're probably the most familiar with in the workplace.
-You may not even use the term team but instead, say department but it's really a team.
-They work together to accomplish a goal.
+You may not even use the term team.
+Instead, you call it a department but it's really a team.
+The members work together to accomplish a goal.

 Working together doesn't necessarily mean that there is constant interaction between team members.
 For example, in an employee relations team, you may have seven employee relations specialists who support seven different departments (or other teams).